scj1091/rockharbor/README.md

 theme colors.
 Copy the `style.less` file from the ROCKHARBOR base theme, customize the colors and compile it into a `.css` file.

+### Required configuration

+Below is a list of the configuration required in the WordPress backend once the site is created:

+- Menus needs to be created and assigned to the Main and Footer navigation areas
+- Theme options need to be defined, as they do not fall back on the parent theme
+- Site title in Settings > General needs to be defined

 ## Specialness

 _YAWPH_ (yah-ff)